informatica-unica/lip/toyparser/README.md

   Ok (v1 + v2)
 ```

-An additional benefit of this pattern is that is short-circuiting: if one of the expressions being evaluated fails with `Error _` then this is the result of the whole case, and the other expression won't be evaluated.
+This pattern has an additional benefit in that it is short-circuiting: if one of the expressions being evaluated fails with `Error _` then this is the result of the whole `Add` case; execution won't continue on evaluating the other expression.

 ## Task 2